About the Program

 Generally speaking, it is more difficult to be accepted to the Ph.D. without a degree in chemical engineering or related field.
 However, we have admitted successful candidates with degrees in other disciplines who were able to show in their applications the necessary foundation to succeed in rigorous graduate chemical engineering core courses.
 Enrollment in graduate coursework assumes candidates will have a strong background in chemistry, math, physics, and engineering equivalent to that required for the B.S. degree in chemical engineering at Colorado School of Mines.

-We welcome applications to the M.S. non-thesis program from strong students from outside fields, such as chemistry.
+We welcome applications to the M.S. non-thesis program from strong students from outside fields, such as chemistry, biology, physics and materials science.
 Admitted students who have not completed foundational coursework in chemical engineering may be required to take prerequisite courses prior to enrollment in graduate courses.
 Because each candidate comes with a different background, there is not one pre-set path for students without a chemical engineering degree.
 Instead, each admitted student will have an individualized consultation and transcript evaluation to determine the specific courses they will take.
-Schedules will be designed to allow the students to complete the master’s degree in 3-5 semesters.
+Schedules will be designed to allow the students to complete the master’s degree in 2-4 semesters.
 Please see the Mines graduate course catalog for a list of prerequisite undergraduate courses that may be required (though student usually are not required to complete more than 2-3 courses from this list).

 Do I need a minimum GRE score or GPA to be accepted?
 What does the admissions committee look for in applications?

+GRE scores are no longer required for application of our MS and PhD programs.
 We do not enforce any arbitrary minimum cut-off scores on GPA or the GRE.
-Recent admitted students have had an average GPA of 3.78* and an average GRE score in the 84th percentile for the quantitative section and 69th percentile in verbal.
+Recent admitted students have had an average GPA of 3.78*.
 Applications will be reviewed holistically, and it is possible for a perceived weakness in one area to be overcome in another part of the application.

 Due to time constraints, we are unfortunately unable to advance review documents or give students any individualized assessments of their prospects for admission.